qsmei/JUMP/README.md

 # JUMP
-An Julia Package for genomic selection(prediction) with BLUP and Bayesian methods!
+A Julia Package for genomic selection(prediction) with BLUP and Bayesian methods!
 Some functions are under releasing!
 Here is the simple usage of JUMP:

 ``` {.r}